Jesús María District, Lima

+Jesús María (/es/; lit.
+'Jesus-Mary') is a district of Lima, Peru.
+Located to the south of the city's historic centre, the area was originally populated by agricultural estates, after which it began a period of urbanisation during the early 20th century, becoming a neighbourhood of Lima until its establishment as a district of its own in 1963.
-Jesús María is a district located in central Lima, Peru.
-It is an upper class, high-density district and it usually ranks in the top districts with the best quality of life in Peru with a Human Development Index (HDI) of 0.8372 (2019), lower only than the districts of La Molina and Lince.

-Jesús María is located 103 meters above sea level and bordered by the districts of Pueblo Libre and Breña District on the west, downtown Lima on the north and east, Lince District on the southeast, and San Isidro and Magdalena del Mar on the south.
-Until 1963, when it was made into a separate district, Jesús María was attached to Lima District.
+Jesús María is an upper class, high-density district and it usually ranks in the top districts with the best quality of life in Peru with a Human Development Index (HDI) of 0.8372 (2019), lower only than the districts of La Molina and Lince.
+It is bordered by the districts of Pueblo Libre and Breña District on the west, downtown Lima on the north and east, Lince District on the southeast, and San Isidro and Magdalena del Mar on the south.

+Etymology

+According to historian Fernando Flores Zúñiga, the name originates from the monastic community of Jesus, Mary, and Joseph, made up of Capuchin nuns who arrived in Lima from Madrid and took up residence in the area starting in 1718, making the place their headquarters.
+Sometime in the 18th century, the Capuchin nuns of the community of Jesus, Mary, and Joseph took possession of the agricultural lands in the area, which acquired the name over time, although the reference to Saint Joseph was dropped.